 A dial adjust system allows you to “dial in” the fit for your child.
 The dial adjust system on the woom is super easy to use because of the large dial knob in the back.
 Other dial adjust systems have flat wheels you have to turn – it’s often difficult to get your fingers around the wheel when the helmet in on the head.
 The woom’s knob removes that frustration!

 Pads of Various Thickness

-The woom helmet’s side cords are genius because they are un-twistable!
-When I asked our 11-year-old tester what he liked about the helmet, the first thing he said was, “I love that the side straps don’t get all twisted!”
+The woom helmet’s side cords are also genius because they are practically un-twistable.
+When I asked our tester what he liked about the helmet, the first thing he said was, “I love that the side straps don’t get all twisted!”
 When kids can point out features without being prompted, you know they’re legit.

-Normally, how well a helmet stays put is highly affected by whether or not the sliding adjustors on the side straps are adjusted correctly and stay in place because they’re used to keep a helmet centered on a child’s head.
-So the side straps, along with a dial-adjust system and any interchangeable pads all play a factor in having a helmet with a superior fit.
-Getting all three elements just right can be daunting, even for us professionals. 🙂
+Normally, how well a helmet stays put is highly affected by whether or not the sliding adjusters on the side straps are adjusted correctly and stay in place, because they’re used to keep a helmet centered on a child’s head.

 Magnetic “Pinch-Free” Buckle

 The woom helmet features the magnetic, pinch-free Fidlock buckle.
 It does take a little getting used to because kids (and parents) are usually more acquainted with cheap, standard buckles.
 However, once you “get” it, the buckle is a cinch to use, and obviously, prevents most (but not all) pinching.
 It can also be done or undone with just one hand!

 The chin strap features a super soft pad for added comfort.